tobihaldes/eInkDisplay/firmware/builds/README.md

 ## Customizing and Compiling the Firmware

 To customize the firmware, files from the `Firmware/code` folder need to be compiled in.
-Use the `manifest.py` file in the same folder for this purpose.
+Use the `manifest.py` file for this purpose.
 The relevant section from `manifest.py` looks like this:

 ```python
 include("$(PORT_DIR)/boards/manifest.py")